Lost in the Ardennes: The Story of Sgt. John Roberts

 Manderfeld was about to be surrounded as well, the Cavalry could not hold and their aid station was getting full.
 Roberts was determined to get back to the 592nd.
 He borrowed a compass from one of the Cavalry officers and along with two others from the ill-fated convoy, Terrill Rigdon and Harold Hallberg, disappeared into the darkness.
 It was nearly 1800 hours.
 There was no moon.
 The sky was overcast.
 Without a map or watch, keeping time and direction was almost impossible.
 In order to get out, they would have to follow the Germans towards the frontline, bypass their enemy, and infiltrate through American lines, all while trying to convince nervous GIs that they were not the enemy.

-Upon setting off, Roberts and his two comrades found themselves immediately surrounded by advancing Germans.
-Then the occasional artillery shell, both American and German, fell close by.
-But they still managed to get around the Germans positioned just outside the village, edging deeper into the forest.
+Upon setting off, Roberts and his two comrades found themselves immediately surrounded by the advancing enemy.
+Intermittent artillery fire added to their plight.
+Edging deeper into the forest, they managed to get around the Germans positioned just outside the village.
 At first light, clad in olive drab, they were like sitting ducks silhouetted against the milky whiteness of the snow.
 Rain that had begun to fall overnight had now turned to sleet.
 As the swiftly advancing Germans kept to the roads, the dense woods turned out to be their best friend.

 By mid- morning of the 17th, they had come upon a small village which miraculously emerged from the morning fog.
 Cold and wet, the three desperate men needed shelter quickly.
 At the risk of falling even further behind the ever more distant American lines, they made the decision to rest.
 A few minutes respite from the weather, they argued, might save their lives.
 Finding a barn at the edge of the village, they sneaked inside to find a huge hayloft.
 It was the perfect place for drying off and hiding out.
 A German patrol soon sauntered up to the barn to take a look inside and get dry as well.
 Luckily, they left after a few tense minutes without searching the place.